 Predator and prey maintain a close relationship to each other: if one evolves, the other must keep pace.
-Such coevolution and its accompanying selection pressure leads to mutual adaptation of the two species.
+Such coevolution and its accompanying selection pressure lead to mutual adaptation of the two species.

 In their experiments, Lutz Becks and his fellow Plön-based researchers from Plön, London, and Finland held bacteria and ciliates together for many weeks and traced their evolution.
 Here, they observed how the microbes protect themselves against the gluttony of the ciliates when, after a few days, the bacterial cells, normally living in isolation, began to grow in larger associations as a slimy “biofilm.”
 This meant they could no longer be foraged as effectively by the ciliates.

-The bacteria cannot therefore optimize both simultaneously – a typical case of evolutionary trade-off.
-However, what exact form this trade-off takes depends on whether the predator can adapt to the prey’s defence mechanisms.
-If so, defence becomes increasingly costly to the prey and barely any resources remain for reproduction.
-In contrast, if the predator cannot adapt, the prey requires fewer resources for defence and can invest more in producing progeny,” explains Becks.
+The bacteria cannot, therefore, optimize both simultaneously – a typical case of evolutionary trade-off.
+However, what exact form this trade-off takes depends on whether the predator can adapt to the prey’s defense mechanisms.
+If so, defense becomes increasingly costly to the prey and barely any resources remain for reproduction.
+In contrast, if the predator cannot adapt, the prey requires fewer resources for defense and can invest more in producing progeny,” explains Becks.

 In addition, the researchers demonstrated that predator diversity decreases when there is a dynamical trade-off.
 The ciliates thus develop fewer different types in order to adapt to bacterial associations and biofilms.
 “This is, of course, beneficial to the prey and could reduce the pressure on the bacteria,” says Becks.